 The X-Force Fellowship is open to U.S. citizens in undergraduate and graduate programs, as well as recent graduates.
 Fellows will work on mission-focused projects, engage directly with military and national security leaders, and gain perspective on how their skills and experience can impact national security.
 The X-Force Fellowship is open to students from academic backgrounds including STEM, policy, business, and more.

-Fellows are matched with a problem and military sponsor based on skill set, educational background, and interview feedback.
-Each problem will have a team of at least 3 fellows with complementary skill sets to ensure the creation of innovative and effective solutions.
+In the past, X-Force Fellows have worked on a wide range of projects including hardware design and prototyping, software development, data analysis and visualization, technology scouting, communications and marketing strategy, and policy research.
+X-Force Fellows are matched with a problem and a DoD project military sponsor based on skill set, educational background, and interview feedback.
+Each X-Force Fellowship team will consist of at least two Fellows with complementary skill sets to ensure the creation of innovative, effective solutions.

-NSIN is hosting two web-based Ask Me Anything sessions about the upcoming 2023 NSIN X-Force program.
+NSIN is hosting two web-based Ask Me Anything (AMA) sessions about the upcoming 2024 NSIN X-Force program.

 Frequently Asked Questions

 Undergraduates, graduate students, and recent graduates are eligible to apply for the X-Force Fellowship.
 Top applicants will have demonstrated technical or entrepreneurial experience.
 Evidence of past self-directed work is strongly preferred.

 Who is an ideal candidate for X-Force?

 The X-Force Fellowship diversifies the national security innovation base by creating a new model of national security service.
 Minimal experience working with the military is not only acceptable, but preferred.
 Applicants with prior military or government work experience will be evaluated and accepted by exception.